Legit-Labs/legitify/docs/policies/github/repository/requires_branches_up_to_date_before_merge.md

 severity: MEDIUM

 ### Description
-You have branch protection, but branches that are not up to date can be merged.
+Status checks are required, but branches that are not up to date can be merged.

 ### Remediation